 A class can extend another class.
 The extended class is called the superclass, while the extending class is called the subclass.
 The resulting type of a class definition is the set of object instances of the class itself and all instances of its direct or indirect subclasses.
 A subclass is a subtype of its direct and indirect superclasses and its object instances are type compatible with them.
 If a class does not explicitly extend another class type, it implicitly extends the root class type object.
 Thus, all classes are directly or indirectly extensions of the object class.

 A class can have optional runs on, mtc and system clauses.
 This restricts the type of component context that can create objects of that class and all methods of this class.
 If a class does not have one of these clauses, it inherits it from its superclass, if the superclass has one.
 If the superclass has or inherits a runs on, mtc or system clause, the subclass may declare each of these clauses with a more specific component type than the one inherited.
 The function members of classes shall not have runs on, system or mtc classes but inherit them from their surrounding class or its superclasses.

+Classes can be used as field or element types of structured types.

 Restrictions

-Templates are not allowed for class types.
+Templates are not allowed for class types and structured types containing fields or elements of class type.

-Passing of object references to the create operation of a component type or a function started on another component is not allowed.
+Passing of object references and structured types containing fields or elements of class type to the create operation of a component type or a function started on another component is not allowed.

 No subtyping definition is allowed for class types via the normal subtype definition.

-No local/global constants or module parameters of class type or containing class type fields or elements are allowed.
+No local/global constants or module parameters of class type or structured types containing fields or elements of class type are allowed.

 Class type cannot be the contained value of an anytype value.